consensusnetworks/token-starter/README.md

 You'll need to a few things first:
 - [Node (LTS)](https://nodejs.org/en/download/) (installed in on your machine) to run the utilities and app
 - Ethereum web wallet like [Metamask](https://metamask.io/) (installed in your browser) to interact with the app
-- Bonus: Docker Desktop running Kubernetes for local deployment testing
+- Bonus: Docker Desktop running Kubernetes for building images and locally testing on a cluster

 ## Installation